saxenism/EVM-Varta/ReadMe.md

 > **Note** What is the halting problem?
 >
 >  Halting means that the program on certain input will accept it and halt or reject it and halt, but it would never go into an infinite loop.
 So essentially halting == terminating.

+4. The EVM has a stack-based architecture, storing all in-memory values on a stack.
+It works with a word size of 256 bits

+5. EVM has a few addressable data components such as:
+  - An immutable program code ROM (opcodes)
+  - A volatile memory (memory variables probably includes calldata)
+  - A permanent storage (keyword: storage)

+## The EVM Instruction Set (Bytecode operations)

+In addition to the typical bytecode operations (arithmetical, logical, memory access, flow control, logging etc), the EVM also has access to account information (address and balance) & block information (current gas price, block number etc)

 ## About Yul (picked from documentation itself)